datsoftlyngby/soft2019fall-bi-teaching-material/week39/info.md

    We will do the hand-in Assignment 4 together in class, so that it can be handed-in already this week, early.
 The objective is to make room for hand-in Assignment 5 to be released already this week as well.

 - **Reading/Homework:**
-  * Read carefully the slides in this week's repo.
+  * Read carefully the slides from Lasse's talk on Hitachi Vantara's Pentaho platform (in folder week 47).
   * Work on Assignment 5.

 **Estimated need for activity outside classroom:** A good 8-12 hours.
 Mostly due to the hand-in Assignment 5, **with your group!**.